New Jersey Sen. Robert Menendez and wife indicted on federal bribery charges

 He is also accused of using to use his influence and power as a senator to disrupt a criminal investigation by the New Jersey Attorney General's Office related to Uribe.
 Prosecutors said that around January 2019, Menendez, his wife, Hana and Uribe agreed the senator "would attempt to intervene" with an unnamed official to influence the prosecution of Uribe's associate in exchange for a car for Nadine Menendez.

-After the senator called the official about the case, Hana and Uribe worked to provide Nadine Menendez with the Mercedes-Benz convertible, which she purchased in April 2019, according to the indictment.
-In addition to providing $15,000 in cash for a down payment for the car, Uribe also made monthly payments for the car, the Justice Department said.
+After the senator called the official about the case, Hana and Uribe worked to provide Nadine Menendez with the Mercedes, which she purchased in April 2019, according to the indictment.
+In addition to providing $15,000 in cash for a down payment, Uribe also made monthly payments for the car, the Justice Department said.

-After agents executed search warrants at the Menendezes' home, Uribe stopped making payments on the car, the indictment claims.
+After agents executed searched the Menendezes' home, Uribe stopped making payments, the indictment claims.

 Prosecutors also allege Menendez used his sway as a senator to recommend President Biden nominate a candidate to serve as New Jersey's top federal prosecutor, someone whom Menendez believed he could influence regarding the federal criminal prosecution of Daibes.
 The candidate, who was ultimately nominated and confirmed by the Senate, was recused from the case involving Daibes.

 "Fortunately, the public officials the senators sought to influence did not bend to the pressure.
-That's a good thing," said Damian Williams, the U.S. attorney in the Southern District of New York.
+That's a good thing," Williams, the U.S. attorney, said.

-Menendez's Senate office did not immediately respond to a request for comment on Friday.

 The New Jersey senator was indicted in 2015 on roughly a dozen charges, including bribery and conspiracy, following accusations he accepted gifts from a wealthy Democratic donor in exchange for political favors.
 That case ended in a mistrial after jurors were unable to reach a verdict after deliberating for more than a week.